-The first step in establishing any kind of business partnership is clearly defining your objectives.
+The first step in establishing any business partnership is clearly defining your objectives and setting achievable goals.
 What do you hope to accomplish by partnering with this company, and will a partnership truly benefit both of you?

-Consider the other side.
-While you need to find the best partner or vendor for your needs, it isn’t all about you: Any B2B deal should benefit both parties in some way.
-Cohen reminded small business owners to take the time to understand the other company’s goals and how your proposal can assist them.
+While you need to find the best partner or vendor for your needs, it isn’t all about you: Any B2B deal should benefit both parties.
+Cohen reminds small business owners to take the time to understand the other company’s goals and how your proposal can assist them.

-Talk to other small business owners.
 If you’re entering your first business partnership, you may not know all the ins and outs of working with another company.
 Talking to other business owners in your industry who’ve had successful B2B deals can help you navigate some of the trickier situations that may arise.

-Find the right balance of quality and price.
-Small businesses are often working with limited budgets, and many decisions come down to cost.
-Though price is always a factor, in many cases you get what you pay for, Landers said, so you have to consider the overall value of the deal to your business.
+Small businesses often work with limited budgets, and many decisions come down to cost.
+Though price is always a factor, you get what you pay for, so you have to consider the deal’s overall value to your business.

-Businesses are not disparate entities, but rather complex ecosystems, requiring strong leadership to keep all vectors pointed in the same direction, said Joe Humm, vice president of global sales at quality management systems software company Sparta Systems.
-Creating this harmonious environment that tightly connects suppliers, manufacturers, operating plans, forecasts, logistics, and the likes can be done.
-However, organizations often overlook one of the biggest threats to success there is: quality.
+Businesses are not disparate entities, but rather complex ecosystems that require strong leadership to keep all vectors pointed in the same direction, said Joe Humm, director of client success at RevGen Partners.
+A harmonious supply chain environment that tightly connects suppliers, manufacturers, operating plans, forecasts and logistics is possible.
+However, businesses often overlook one of the biggest threats to success: quality.

-“Organizations [need] to gain the 'bird’s eye' view of quality across their entire supply chain, and to make the necessary adjustments to ensure poor quality does not disrupt their end-to-end supply chain,” Humm said. “[They should] have open and honest conversations with their suppliers and CMOs such that they are using data to maintain objective dialogue about their quality related performance, and the next steps they should collectively be taking to replicate successes or fix issues.”
+“Organizations [need] to gain the bird’s-eye view of quality across their entire supply chain and to make the necessary adjustments to ensure poor quality does not disrupt their end-to-end supply chain,” Humm said. “[They should] have open and honest conversations with their suppliers and CMOs, such that they are using data to maintain objective dialogue about their quality-related performance and the next steps they should collectively be taking to replicate successes or fix issues.”

-Build a trust-based relationship.
-As with any type of partnership, trust is necessary for a B2B deal to work.
-Casaburi said you need to be able to trust the people you’re shaking hands with, and that only happens when you take the time to build a solid professional relationship.
+As with any type of business partnership, trust is necessary for a B2B deal to work.
+Casaburi said that you must be able to trust the people you’re shaking hands with – and trust only happens when you take the time to build a solid professional relationship.

 “I’ve found that old-school relationships really flourish through good and bad times because of trust,” he said.
 “You need to believe in your partner and treat them like a partner.”